govau/content-guide/_punctuation-grammar/contractions.md

 exclude_from_search: true
 ---

-Use contractions carefully to create a more conversational voice.
+Use contractions to create a more conversational voice.
+But make sure the user can understand them.

 {% include guide_example.liquid
   title = "contractions"
   content= "
 - it’s difficult (it is difficult)
-- Who’s the right person? (who is the right person?)
+- who’s the right person? (who is the right person?)
 - let’s go (let us go)
 - you’re right (you are right)
 "